antsmartian/lets-build-express/chap01/CHAP01.md

 ##### Note: We are passing params like `caseSensitive` , `strict` -- which we will see in the upcoming chapters.
 The
-`enabled` implementation is straight forward, so skipping the implementation part.
+`enabled` implementation is straight forward, so skipping the implementation details here.

 We will come back to this piece of code later in this chapter: